 New Orleans Restaurants

 New Orleanians are obsessed with food.
-Over lunch, they're likely talking about dinner.
+Over lunch they're likely talking about dinner.
 Ask where to get the best gumbo, and you'll spark a heated debate among city natives.
-Food unites the city.

 Everyone, no matter what neighborhood they're from or what they do for a living, wants a plate of red beans and rice on Monday, has a favorite spot for a roast beef po'boy, and holds strong opinions about the proper flavor for a shaved ice "sno-ball."

-For years, New Orleans paid little attention to food trends from the East and West coasts.
+For years New Orleans paid little attention to food trends from the East and West coasts.
 Recently, however, the city has taken more notice of the "latest things."
-In Orleans Parish, you'll now find gastropubs, gourmet burgers, and numerous small-plate specialists.
+In Orleans Parish you'll now find gastropubs, gourmet burgers, and numerous small-plate specialists.
 In a town where people track the crawfish season as closely as the pennant race, no one has to preach the virtues of eating seasonally.
-New Orleans is still one of the most unique places in America to eat.
+New Orleans is still one of the most exciting places to eat in America.
 There's no danger that will change.